 Typically, CBD oil is used in skincare products.
 You can find CBD serums, creams, masks, and body and face oils.
 That said, hemp seed oil—which has been a common ingredient in skincare products for a long time—is not the same thing as CBD.
 There’s nothing wrong with hemp seed oil, but it’s not an active ingredient, nor does it have any particularly notable anti-inflammatory benefits (though it can help with hydration and controlling oil production).

 When buying a CBD skincare product, look for these words in the ingredients list, which indicate there’s actual CBD in the formula: CBD, hemp CBD, full-spectrum hemp extract, phytocannabinoid-rich hemp oil, and hemp extract oil.

 Benefits of CBD for Skin

-- Treat Inflammatory Acne: CBD can reduce redness, pain, and swelling associated with inflammatory acne.
+- Treat Inflammatory Acne: CBD might help reduce redness, pain, and swelling associated with inflammatory acne.

-- Regulate Oil Production: CBD helps regulate hormones and oil production, reducing excess sebum.
+- Regulate Oil Production: CBD helps regulate hormones involved in oil production, reducing excess sebum.

-- Reduce Breakouts: CBD can reduce inflammation of breakouts and, thanks to its oil production regulation, reduce breakouts in general.
+- Reduce Breakouts: CBD may help reduce inflammation of breakouts and, thanks to its oil production regulation, reduce breakouts in general.

-- Calm Rosacea: With its ability to reduce inflammation, CBD can help calm rosacea flare-ups.
+- Calm Rosacea: With its ability to reduce inflammation, CBD may help calm rosacea flare-ups.

 - Neutralize Free Radical Damage: CBD works to prevent the weakening of the skin by neutralizing free radical damage.